Catelyn Stark: Television series

-In January 2007 HBO secured the rights to adapt Martin's series for television.
+In January 2007, HBO secured the rights to adapt Martin's series for television.
 Jennifer Ehle was originally cast as Catelyn Stark and filmed her scenes in the unaired pilot until she eventually left for family reasons.
 Michelle Fairley was then cast in the role, which she played for three seasons.
-Australian actress Essie Davis, who later went on to portray Lady Crane in the sixth season, also auditioned for the role when the series was being developed.
+Australian actress Essie Davis, who later portrayed Lady Crane in the sixth season, also auditioned for the role when the series was being developed.

 Season 1

-Catelyn's storyline is abbreviated and has minor differences in the first season.
+Catelyn's storyline is abbreviated and differs slightly in the first season.
 Introduced in the pilot, "Winter is Coming", Catelyn does not encourage Ned to journey south.
-Unlike her book counterpart, she is worrisome of the command due to the fates of his father, Rickard (Wayne Foskett) and Ned's older brother, Brandon (unseen) when they rode south on the command of the Mad King, Aerys Targaryen II (David Rintoul).
-She also does not seem as encouraged to promote Sansa as a suitable match to be Robert's son and heir, Joffrey Baratheon (Jack Gleeson)'s future queen consort.
+Unlike her book counterpart, she is worried about the consequences due to the fates of his father, Rickard (Wayne Foskett), and older brother, Brandon (unseen), when they rode south on the command of Mad King Aerys II Targaryen (David Rintoul).
+She also does not seem as ready to promote Sansa as a suitable match for queen consort to Robert's supposed son and heir, Joffrey Baratheon (Jack Gleeson).

 The first season also excludes Catelyn's extended family from A Game of Thrones (1996), with the exception of Lysa Arryn (Kate Dickie) and Catelyn's nephew, Robin (renamed from the novels; portrayed by Lino Facioli).
 Catelyn's suspicion towards the Lannisters is motivated by a shred of blonde hair found where Bran fell from the tower, indicating the Lannisters' involvement (rather than Jaime refusing to join the hunt the next day).
 Additionally, Catelyn confronts Jaime Lannister (Nikolaj Coster-Waldau) for throwing Bran from the tower by the end of the first season.
-Meanwhile, in the novels, Catelyn has gradually come to this belief over time in the first two novels, before Jaime admits it in his drunken state by the end of the second novel.
+Meanwhile, in the novels, Catelyn gradually develops this belief over time in the first two books, before Jaime confesses it while drunk at the end of the second novel.

-Another difference is Catelyn's travel journeys.
-Her journey passing the Bloody Gate to meet Blackfish and later ascending the Gates of the Moon and meeting King Robert's bastard daughter, Mya Stone (who is also excluded from the television series) is unseen.
+Another difference is Catelyn's journeys.
+Her journey from passing the Bloody Gate to meet Blackfish to later ascending the Gates of the Moon and meeting King Robert's bastard daughter, Mya Stone (who is also excluded from the television series), is unseen.